11+ Preparation (Year 5 Advanced)

 Prior to joining the programme in Year 5, pupils are required to complete an assessment.
 Minimum scores in all subject areas that are tested are a pre-requisite to joining the programme at this stage.

 In the Year 5 Higher class, our pupils will be working at an advanced level in fundamental the subjects which include; reading, comprehension, writing, spelling, grammar, punctuation, vocabulary development, spoken language, arithmetic and numerical reasoning.
 The level of work at this stage of the programme is significantly higher in comparison to schoolwork in all subjects.

-Once all the topics have be completed, the pupils will begin to develop their examination technique by working through a series of CEM style 11+ assessment papers to ensure that pupils are thoroughly prepared for the exam.
+Once all the topics have be completed, the pupils will begin to develop their examination technique by working through a series of CEM style and GL Assessment style 11+ assessment papers to ensure that pupils are thoroughly prepared for the exam.

 Competition for places at grammar and independent schools is intense.
 The number of applicants is rising each year, making entry into these schools increasingly more difficult.
 At Excel Tuition Centre, the 11+ programme begins in Year 4 (two years before the exam date) in order for your child to have the appropriate time for preparation.

 Currently, the Consortium of Grammar Schools in Shropshire, Walsall & Wolverhampton have favoured using the CEM 11+ exam papers whilst the Birmingham Consortium of Grammar Schools use the GL Assessment 11+ exam papers.
-At Excel Tuition Centre, we carry out extensive research to help develop our 11+ programme around the CEM format to ensure that our students are preparing for their exams in the most effective way.
+At Excel Tuition Centre, we carry out extensive research to help develop our 11+ programme around the CEM and GL Assessment format to ensure that our students are preparing for their exams in the most effective way.

 The 11+ Preparation class is only suitable for academically abled students that are already achieving high levels in their schoolwork.

 The 11+ exam is a selective entry examination for entrance

 Within the West Midlands this includes the following: